-Every five years, BOEM releases a schedule of oil and gas lease sales indicating the size, timing, and location of proposed leasing activity that the Secretary determines will best meet national energy needs for the five-year period following its approval.
-Only the Chukchi Sea, Beaufort Sea, and Cook Inlet Planning Areas are included in the 2012-2017 Outer Continental Shelf Oil & Gas Leasing Program (Five Year Program).
+Every five years, BOEM announces a schedule of oil and gas lease sales indicating the size, timing, and location of proposed leasing activity that the Secretary determines will best meet national energy needs for the five-year period following its approval.
+In the Alaska OCS Region, only the Chukchi Sea, Beaufort Sea, and Cook Inlet Planning Areas are included in the 2012-2017 Outer Continental Shelf Oil & Gas Leasing Program (Five Year Program), or proposed in the 2017-2022 OCS Oil and Gas Leasing Program (under development).
+In 2015, the Department of Interior cancelled lease sales in the Chukchi and Beaufort seas, previously scheduled for 2016 and 2017, respectively.
 Currently, there are no active Alaska OCS leases outside of the Beaufort Sea and Chukchi Sea Planning Areas.

-The current Five Year Program does have a lease sale scheduled for the Cook Inlet Planning Area.
-The proposed rule, however, does not apply to activities in the Cook Inlet Planning Area, because the Cook Inlet OCS typically does not have the same degree of harsh, cold, frozen, and ice conditions as the Arctic OCS.
-These conditions in the Arctic make exploration operations more difficult and prone to certain types of accidents, which the proposed rule is specifically designed to prevent or minimize.
-Furthermore, the Arctic OCS is more remote from infrastructure, ports, and facilities needed in case of emergencies, and these factors necessitate the stringent requirements in the proposed rule.
+The final rule does not apply to activities in the Cook Inlet Planning Area, because the Cook Inlet OCS typically does not have the same degree of harsh, cold, frozen, and ice conditions as the Arctic OCS.
+These conditions in the Arctic make exploration operations more difficult and prone to certain types of accidents, which the final rule is specifically designed to prevent or minimize.
+Furthermore, the Arctic OCS is more remote from infrastructure, ports, and facilities needed in case of emergencies, and these factors necessitate the stringent requirements in the final rule.

-4.0 Affected Environment
+Chapter 4 Affected Environment

-The environmental and sociocultural resources present in the Beaufort Sea and Chukchi Sea Planning Areas are briefly described below.
-This EA incorporates by reference and summarizes relevant information from the Outer Continental Shelf Oil & Gas Leasing Program: 2012-2017, Final Programmatic Environmental Impact Statement [Five Year PEIS] (USDOI, BOEM, 2012).
+The environmental and sociocultural resources present in the Beaufort Sea and Chukchi Sea Planning Areas are briefly summarized below.
+This EA incorporates by reference and summarizes relevant information from the Outer Continental Shelf Oil & Gas Leasing Program: 2012-2017, Final Programmatic Environmental Impact Statement (herein referred to as the Five Year PEIS) (USDOI, BOEM, 2012).
+We use this reference document to describe the affected environment since it spans both Chukchi Sea and Beaufort Sea Planning Areas and provides a level of detail proportional to the analysis herein.
 Page numbers from this principal reference are provided in parentheses.
+Additional information about Arctic resources can also be found in the Chukchi Sea Planning Area, Sale 193 Final Second Supplemental Environmental Impact Statement (USDOI, BOEM, 2015a).

-4.1 Air Quality
+4.1 AIR QUALITY

-There are few industrial emission sources in Alaska, and (outside of Anchorage and Fairbanks) no sizable population centers.
-Barrow - with a year 2010 population of about 4,200 - is the largest community in North Slope Borough, which borders the Beaufort Sea and Chukchi Sea Planning Areas.
+There are few industrial emissions sources in Alaska, and (outside of Anchorage and Fairbanks) no sizable population centers.
+Barrow - with a year 2014 population of about 4,500 - is the largest community in North Slope Borough, which borders the Beaufort Sea and Chukchi Sea Planning Areas.
 The existing air quality in Alaska is considered to be relatively pristine, with pollutant concentrations in most areas well within the National Ambient Air Quality Standards (NAAQS).
-The primary industrial emissions in Alaska are associated with oil and gas production, power generation, small refineries, paper mills, and mining.
+The primary industrial emissions in Alaska are associated with oil and gas production, power generation, small refineries, pulp mills, and mining.

-The Arctic region experiences air pollution problems due to long-range transport of air pollutants from industrial northern Eurasia and North America, including Arctic haze followed by acidic depositions, tropospheric ozone, and buildup of toxic substances such as mercury or persistent organic compounds.
-Local shipping emissions and summertime boreal forest fires also may be important pollution sources in the Arctic.
+However, the Arctic region does experience air pollution problems due to long-range transport of air pollutants from industrial northern Eurasia and North America, including Arctic haze followed by acidic depositions, tropospheric ozone, and buildup of toxic substances such as mercury or persistent organic compounds.
+Local shipping emissions and summertime boreal forest fires also could be important pollution sources in the Arctic.
 In addition, large haze events in the Arctic can be caused by Asian dust originating from the Gobi and Taklamakan Deserts in Mongolia and northern China in springtime (pp. 3-66, 3-67, and 3-388).